aioseo is not installed Texas Performance Bonds | Swiftbonds

 The cost of a performance bond can vary widely depending on the amount of coverage that is required.
 It is based on the total amount of the contract.
 Things that can affect this pricing are the perceived risk of the job, the financial position of the entity being bonded, plus other factors.

 Bond prices fluctuate based on the job size.
-The cost of a bond is estimated through a couple of back-of-the-envelope calculations.
 In general, the cost is approximately three percent (3%) for jobs under $800,000 and then the percentage is lower as the contract amount increases.
 We work diligently to find the lowest premiums possible in the state of Texas.
 Please call us today at (913) 562-6992.
 We'll find you the very best rate possible for your maintenance bond or completion bond.

 Bond Amount Needed Fee